vanroon/ansiblePlaybooks/readme.md

-# Ansible playbook for Gitea
+# Ansible playbook for Gitea and Docker

 run with:
 ```